What to do when Life Literally Makes no Sense-

 This is especially true if we’ve been up to no good in some area of our lives.

 Condemnation is a tool the enemy uses to discourage us.
 Therefore, it is not uncommon to experience condemnation AFTER we have already confessed our sin to God and corrected course.
-Condemnation will sometimes come from an unexpected source like an off-handed comment from a friend.
-It can come from our own hypersensitive conscience.
+Condemnation will sometimes come from an unexpected source like an off-handed comment from a friend, or it can come from our own hypersensitive conscience.
 Condemnation never gives hope.
 Instead it leaves us with an overwhelming sense of despondency and hopelessness.
 Condemnation screams into our souls that God will never be happy with us again.
 Because condemnation offers no hope for forgiveness or change it almost always leads to more sin rather than less.

 The whole point of spiritual conviction or godly sorrow is to facilitate change.
 Therefore, it is often accompanied by a feeling that we are guilty and have offended God.
-However, conviction also always comes with an understanding of what we need to do to get things right.
+However, conviction also always comes with an understanding we can get things right.
 God never leaves us in the dark or wondering where stand with Him.
 Godly conviction never leaves us feeling hopeless, despondent or like we will never be good enough.
 The path to repentance and healing is sometimes difficult.
 Repentance always means making some sort of a change.
 It might mean breaking off a relationship, changing a behavior, apologizing, making restitution but the path to a pure conscience is always clear.
 Conviction (godly sorrow) always leads to repentance.

 It is critical Christians understand God only condemns those who refuse to embrace Jesus as their Lord and Savior (Romans 8:1, Jude 1:4).
 It is equally important to understand guilt is good as long as we know what to do with it (Acts 3:19).